stat6250-w18/course-questions-wiki/week-01/README.md

 [hello-world Week 1 SAS Recipe]
-- *Question* (akrishnamurthy−stat6250): Breifly explain the skeleton of a SAS program with explanation of the steps involved.
+- *Question* (akrishnamurthy−stat6250): How is a SAS program defined and what are the steps involved ?

 [fizz-buzz Week 1 SAS Recipe]